Waianapanapa State Park Travel Guide, Updated 2021

 About Waianapanapa State Park

-Waianapanapa State Park is home to Maui's only black sand beach.
+Located inside Waianapanapa State Park is Maui's only black sand beach.
 The sand is formed when hot lava is cooled by the sea.
 The result is basalt, a dark, fine volcanic rock that shatters to create the sand.
 The volcano that created this one-of-a-kind beach is nearby Haleakala.

 The word Waianapanapa means "glistening waters" and that's what you'll find on a visit to the beach.
 The clear turquoise shores contrast against the black sand making it a sight to behold!